-- · Ready? = "Ready?": To confirm that you are ready - · Break = "Break": When instructing to leave 1 m or more. - · Torque off = "Torque off": When instructing torque off of robot - · Power off ="Power off": When instructing to turn off the power. - · Winner Red / Blue Corner = "Winner is red / blue": When declaring a winner - · Bold attack = "Owaza": declare a bold attack. - · Owaza Failure = "Owaza failure": Declare a failure of a Owaza. - · Stand away = "Stand away": when putting distance by the other's getting up etc. - · Walking check = "Walking check": Declare to perform walking check. - · Stand up = "Stand up": Instruct to stand up.
+- Torque off = "Torque off": When instructing torque off of robot Open hands and move it down. - Power off ="Power off": When instructing to turn off the power.
+Cross hands. - Winner Red / Blue Corner = "Winner is red / blue": When declaring a winner Raise hand on the winner's side. - Bold attack = "Owaza": declare a bold attack. - Make a letter O with both hands. - · Owaza Failure = "Owaza failure": Declare a failure of a Owaza. - After making the letter O with both hands, shake a hand. - Stand away = "Stand away": when putting distance by the other's getting up etc. Same as Break, "Put hands forward and open the gap." - Walking check = "Walking check": Declare to perform walking check.
+After pointing at the robot, pose to walk with two fingers. - Stand up = "Stand up": Instruct to stand up. - Open both hands and move up from the bottom.